anettleship/adrian-al-techtest-app/README.md

 The "questionnaire" route calls one final route, posting the user's answers to the form to the "calculate_score" route.
 This uses the calculate_message() method of the QuestionnaireHandler to return a message to the user, given their age and form answers.
 This message is rendered to a page, and the user is advised either to keep up the good work, or call for an appointment.

+## Flask Application Initialisation

+To initialise our Flask app, both when running the app and when performing automated testing, we run the create_app() function from application/app_factory.py.
+This function accepts a single argument, which is an instance of the class Config, defined in application/config.py.
+This Class loads values from our environment variables, or in the case of testing, accepts a string argument containing the name of the stage, which is one of three values set in an enum in the file application/config_stages.py: testing, development and production.
+Our create_app() function registers our t2lifestylechecker blueprint to the root prefix "/" and also initialises basic authentication support.
+The required chain of events to start and run our application are contained within the app.py file in the root of our project.

 ## File Structure